edgedelta/docs/docs/configuration/outputs-streams.md

 3. In the field, enter a name for the HEC, and then click **Next**.
 4. Confirm the index information or use the default index, and then click **Click Review**.
 5. Click **Submit**.
 6. Copy the displayed token value.
-You can enter this information in the **Token** field in the Edge Delta Admin portal.
+You can enter this information in the **Token** field in the Edge Delta App.

 #### Option 2: Splunk Enterprise